DuaneNielsen/pytorch-baselines/docs/guide/examples.rst

   import gym

-  from stable_baselines.common.policies import FeedForwardPolicy from stable_baselines.common.vec_env import DummyVecEnv from stable_baselines import A2C
+  from pytorch_baselines.common.policies import FeedForwardPolicy from pytorch_baselines.common.vec_env import DummyVecEnv from pytorch_baselines import A2C

   # Custom MLP policy of three layers of size 128 each
   class CustomPolicy(FeedForwardPolicy):